From spring cherry blossom to winter skiing, there's no bad time to visit Japan. atthle/Shutterstock

 December brings blue skies and cold temperatures across most of Japan.
 Bonenkai (year-end parties) fill city bars and restaurants, commercial strips are decorated with seasonal illuminations, and small Christmas markets sell mulled wine and festive trinkets.

-Stick to the cities for New Year – many Japanese businesses shut down from December 29/30 to between January 3 and 6, but temples get busy.
+Stick to the cities for New Year – many Japanese businesses shut down from the end of December to early January, but temples get busy.
 Local celebrations include Toshikoshi Soba, where locals eat soba noodles to usher in the New Year, and Joya-no-kane, the ringing of New Year bells.

 Japan comes to life again in the second week of January, after the lull of the New Year holidays.
 Snow blankets the mountains of Hokkaidō and the country’s northern reaches.
 Major resorts such as Hokkaidō’s Niseko and Hakuba in Nagano host Olympic-quality slopes and are well set up for non-Japanese-speaking tourists.
 Be sure to finish off the day with a rejuvenating dip in one of Japan’s many onsens (hot spring bathhouses).

-In central and southern parts of Japan, ume (plum trees) start to blossom.
-Seek them out in gardens such as the legendary Kairaku-en in Mito.
+It isn't wintery everywhere.
+In central and southern parts of Japan, ume (plum trees) start to blossom in February.
+Seek them out in gardens such as the legendary Kairaku-en in Mito, northeast of Tokyo.

 Winter stumbles to a close in March.
 The month usually lives up to the old Japanese saying, sankan-shion – three days cold, four days warm.
 When the haru-ichiban (first spring wind) arrives, you can sense in the air that better days are just around the corner.